AdobeDocs/uxp-premiere-pro-samples/sample-panels/oauth-workflow-sample/README.md

 There are three parts of this workflow:

-- Your Premier Pro UXP Plugin
+- Your Premiere Pro UXP Plugin
 - Your server endpoints (for this development example, we'll create a local Node.js server)
 - The service providers OAuth endpoints (for this example, the Dropbox API)